Last Updated on

 4. Umbilical Cord Stump Care

 An important aspect of newborn baby care in the 1st month is caring for the umbilical cord stump.
-Do not bathe your baby for the initial 2-3 weeks.
-Give her a sponge bath instead with lukewarm water.
+Give bath 2-6 hours after birth with lukewarm water in a healthy newborn.
 Keep the navel area clean and dry.
 Keep the baby’s diaper folded down so that the stump can dry.
 Disinfect your hands before handling the navel area.
 To clean, use a damp cloth and dry with a clean, absorbent cloth.
-Lookout for signs of infection in the cord-stump area.
+Look out for signs of infection in the cord-stump area.
 If there is redness, swelling, smelly discharge or pus, and bleeding in the navel area, take the baby to a paediatrician.

 Changing diapers frequently is an important aspect when taking care of a newborn baby after delivery.
 If your baby is getting sufficient breast milk or formula, she will wet at least 6 to 8 diapers in a day, along with regular bowel movements.
 Change her diaper frequently, as soon as it feels full.
 You may even have to change it at least 10 times a day.
 To change a dirty diaper, you will need a changing sheet, gentle diaper wipes, diaper rash cream or baby powder and fresh diapers.
 In order to prevent UTI, wipe your baby girl from front to back rather than back to front.
 And let your baby remain without a diaper for a few hours each day.

 Bathing a newborn is a delicate task.
+The bath is usually given 2-6 hours after birth in a healthy term baby weighing more than 2500 g.
+However, bathing can be delayed in certain situations such as winter.
+In a low birth weight infant, bathing should be delayed until the cord has fallen off.
 You should start bathing the baby 2 to 3 times a week after the cord stump dries and falls off.
 Make sure you have all the bathing and changing supplies ready before you take the baby for a bath.
 Bath time just before bedtime helps babies sleep more soundly.
 You will need an infant bathtub, lukewarm water, mild baby soap or body wash, a washcloth, soft towel, baby lotion or cream, new diaper, and fresh baby clothes.
 Get your partner or a family member to help, so that one person can hold the baby’s neck and head above the water while the other bathes the baby.
 Use soap sparingly.
 Clean the baby’s genitals, scalp, hair, neck, face, and any dried mucous that has collected around the nose with the washcloth.
 Rinse your baby’s body with lukewarm water.
 Once this is done, dry the baby’s body with a soft towel, apply lotion and put on a fresh diaper and baby clothes.

 Massaging is a great way to bond with your baby.
 It also helps in soothing the baby to sleep and in improving blood circulation and digestion.
 Spread a small quantity of baby oil or lotion on your hands.
 Next, gently and rhythmically stroke her body.
 Maintain eye contact with the baby and talk to her when massaging her body.
 A good time to massage the baby is before her bath.